Death of Tina Fontaine: Disappearances and discovery

-An 18-year-old girl who claimed to have been with Fontaine shortly before she disappeared told CBC News of events that she said happened in the hours leading up to Fontaine's disappearance.
+An 18-year-old woman who claimed to have been with Fontaine shortly before she disappeared told CBC News of events that she said happened in the hours leading up to Fontaine's disappearance.
 Identified by CBC News as "Katrina", she said that after she met Fontaine between 10 and 11 pm on 7 August, they went to eat at the Macdonald Youth Services emergency shelter at around 2:30 am.
 Katrina said she believed Fontaine was drunk, and requested the shelter staff keep her overnight, but that Fontaine refused to stay and refused to give her name.
 She said that after seeing Fontaine get into the truck and the encounter with the police, she lost contact with Fontaine until around 8 pm, after Fontaine left the hotel where she was staying.
 At around 3 am the following morning, she said the two were approached on Ellice Avenue by a man who offered Fontaine money to perform a sex act.
 Katrina said Fontaine accepted and left with the man, and that Katrina followed them but lost sight of the two in the dark.
 Fontaine was reported missing again on 9 August.

 At around 1:30 pm on 17 August, a body was found wrapped in plastic and a duvet cover and weighed down with rocks in the Red River.
 The body was identified as that of Fontaine's the following day.
 Police believe she had died on or around 10 August.
 An autopsy was unable to conclusively determine a cause of death.